An archeologist was digging around the pyramids of Ancient Egypt. He discovered a mummy covered in chocolate and nuts.

 Area of a triangle = base x height ÷ 2

-To find the surface area of this square based pyramid we
+To find the surface area of this square-based pyramid:

-This triangular based pyramid has base 6 cm height 8 cm
+This triangular-based pyramid has base 6 cm and height 8 cm.

-To find the surface area of this triangular based pyramid we
+To find the surface area of this triangular-based pyramid:

-The sides base has sides of 5 cm and 6 cm.
-The height of the pyramid 6 cm.
+The base of this pyramid has sides of 5 cm and 6 cm.
+The height of the pyramid is 6 cm.

-To find the surface area of this rectangular based pyramid we
+To find the surface area of this rectangular-based pyramid: